 - Year 6 SATs tests and teacher assessments – Reading, Maths and EGPaS tests will be externally marked.
 The mental maths test has been replaced with an arithmetic paper.
 Teachers will receive scaled scores and confirmation of whether children have met the national standard or not.
 For writing, guidance currently suggests that schools will report to parents whether children are working towards the national standard, meeting the national standard or working at greater depth within the national standard.

-These statutory assessments will enable us to compare our attainment and progress against other children locally and nationally.
+Statutory assessments in Y1, Y2 and Y6 will enable us to compare our attainment and progress against other children locally and nationally.

 Wellington’s in-house assessment procedures